lancremastered/rainmeter-skins/README.md

 Over the last few years, a thriving community has built up around Rainmeter creating beautiful skins and helping each other.

-Download official skins at https://rainmeter-skins.com
+Download official rainmeter skins at https://rainmeter-skins.com